Skip to content

 Why vendor consolidation?

-Vendor consolidation addresses four problems simultaneously:
+Vendor consolidation solves four problems simultaneously:

 • Security: Fewer integrations between tools means a smaller attack surface